 Email information is followed by @css.edu unless otherwise noted.

-My areas of interest are family nursing, working with underserved populations, geriatrics and trans-cultural nursing.
+My areas of interest are family nursing, underserved populations, climate change and trans-cultural nursing.
 These passions reveal themselves in the stories I share with students – from the cancer ridden illegal refugee seeking asylum in the US, to the woman with no pre-natal care who arrived in my clinic ready to give birth, to the homeless teen mom with a multiply handicapped baby.
 Engaging the affective domain through story telling helps breach the gap between academics and humanity - the very real needs of our patients within the larger context of family, community, political/economic realities and the globe.
+I have taken students to Belize twice to engage them in direct service learning projects in a transcultural setting and will be traveling there again in Janurary 2018.
+I hope to expand these offerings to Alaska in Spring 2018.

 When not teaching, I unwind by writing, spending time with friends, and being replenished by the presence of wind and sky over our Great Lake.